ParadoxRobotics/RN_DDN/README.md

-# ResNet-34 based Dense Descriptor Embedding Network
+# ResNet-34 based Dense Descriptor Network

 This is a Pytorch implementation of dense correspondence network (dense object descriptor) for robot manipulation and keyframe based navigation.